jacksonwalters/math-research-misc/README.md

 We compute the idempotents in $kS_n$ and pull them back to $kG$ along the isomorphism.

-We then compute the Groebner bases for these noncommutative polynomials using GAP's GBNP package [https://www.gap-system.org/Packages/gbnp.html].
+We then compute the Groebner bases for these noncommutative polynomials using GAP's [GBNP package](https://www.gap-system.org/Packages/gbnp.html).